 {We emphasize that the slope $d f_i / d c$ is not easy to characterize for non-balanced digraphs since the slope $d f_i / d c$ and the indegree of the node $i$ may not have a monotonic relationship.
-This is shown in Supplementary Note 3 using two examples of animal networks; for one, the slope is directly related to the indegree, while for the other, the slope is not correlated with the indegree.}
+This is shown in Supplementary Note 4 using two examples of animal networks; for one, the slope is directly related to the indegree, while for the other, the slope is not correlated with the indegree.}

 Figure\,\ref{fig:realnet} shows the mean slope $< df / d c >$, averaged over all the network nodes, for a collection of real networks under unidirectional attacks.
 We see the emergence of a clear scaling relation with the size of the network $N$, namely $< df / d c > = -1/N$.
 This result is analytically proven in Sec.\,\ref{sec:meanslope}.
 We conclude that larger networks are less reactive in average to intruder attacks.
-We have also computed the most negative slope $\min (d f / d c):= \min_i d f_i / d c$ and the mean slope $< df / d c >$ under bidirectional and unidirectional attacks, and those plots are provided in Supplementary Note 3.
+We have also computed the most negative slope $\min (d f / d c):= \min_i d f_i / d c$ and the mean slope $< df / d c >$ under bidirectional and unidirectional attacks, and those plots are provided in Supplementary Note 4.